 Pranayama is one of 8 disciplines mentioned in the Yoga Sutras of Patanjali.
 As a practice it evolves from a discipline of watching the breath – breath as object; to a more refined practice where the breath is observed to provide evidence of manomaya kosa (mental emotional body).
 Finally breath can be applied as an instrument to affect the condition of mind.
 Within Iyengar methodology, pranayama is recognised as the gateway to pratyahara (internalisation of the senses of perception).
 Asana, pranayama and pratyahara can all be practised and refined in terms of technique and skill and together these three disciplines bring the outcomes of dharana, dhyana and samadhi (concentration, meditation and transformation).

 Yes.
 Children benefit immensely from Yoga.
-The Institute currently has classes for children from 5-8 years and 9-14 years.
+The Institute offers classes for children from 5-10 years and teens 11-15 years.

 No. Practice provides the context in which a practitioner learns to watch the conduct of their thoughts.
 It is through practice that we evidence the vrttis (illusions, doubts, misperceptions) and recognise the klesas (the causes for these disturances in perception).
 Without first the capacity to study the mind, it is not possible to change the way it behaves.

 Yoga is a universal subject though methodology differs dramatically according to the lineage of teachers.
 Each lineage of Yoga has is own specific approach to teaching and to practice and even within lineage, for example our lineage of Iyengar Yoga, schools and institutes will have different emphasis within their teaching.